 Tip No. 3: If you must commercialize Black History Month, at least be thoughtful about it.

-A 2005 Washington Post article highlighted a few egregious examples of businesses thoughtlessly “celebrating” the holiday, including full page ads from the makers of laxatives, among other important tributes to black history.
+A 2005 Washington Post article highlighted a few egregious examples of thoughtless “celebrations” of the holiday from large businesses, including such tributes to black history as full-page ads from the makers of laxatives.

 Keep an eye out, and you’ll spot these every year.
 A Coke ad saw fit to parallel famous moments in black achievement with the evolution of its bottle design.
 Stephen Colbert brilliantly lampooned a Heineken ad that eagerly implored its consumers to “come and celebrate” the month with its alcoholic beverage.
 The Los Angeles Clippers couldn’t even get the month right when it announced in an ad that it would celebrate by admitting 1,000 “underprivileged kids” to their game for free—in March.
 (Or maybe they were slyly trying to suggest Black History Month is every month?
 Probably not.)